-It was introduced in England by Anna, the seventh Duchess of Bedford, in the year 1840.
-The Duchess would become hungry around four o’clock in the afternoon.
-The evening meal in her household was served fashionably late at eight o’clock, thus leaving a long period of time between lunch and dinner.
-The Duchess asked that a tray of tea, bread and butter (some time earlier, the Earl of Sandwich had had the idea of putting a filling between two slices of bread) and cake be brought to her room during the late afternoon.
-This became a habit of hers and she began inviting friends to join her.
+It was introduced in England by Anna Russell, the 7th Duchess of Bedford, in the year 1840.
+The evening meal in her household was served at eight o’clock, thus leaving a long period of time between lunch and dinner.
+The Duchess asked that a tray of tea, bread and butter and cake be brought to her room mid-afternoon.
+This became a regular event and she began inviting friends to join her.

-This pause for tea became a fashionable social event.
-During the 1880’s upper-class and society women would change into long gowns, gloves and hats for their afternoon tea which was usually served in the drawing room between four and five o’clock.
+Soon, all upper-class and society women would change into long gowns, gloves and hats for afternoon tea which was usually served in the drawing room between 4pm and 7pm.

-At Seckford, we have kept to more traditional approach to the afternoon tea with home made scones, cakes and indulgent clotted cream and preserves.
+At Seckford, we have kept to the traditional approach with home made scones, cakes and indulgent clotted cream and preserves.
 All this is complimented by a wide selection of Brodies Pyramid loose leaf range of teas and infusions.
-Available 3pm to 5.30pm, booking essential.

 However, our Afternoon Tea is served slightly earlier than tradition, between 2pm and 6pm.